Q: Do you take insurance? Do you take OHP?

 Q: Do I have to come for counseling the same time every week?

 A: It depends on the availability of the counselor you see.
 However, most of our counselors have flexible schedules, and can easily see you at a different time every week.

 Q: Do you do couples’ counseling?

 A: Yes, we do.
-Most of our counselors have extensive training in couples’ counseling, and we work with couples of all ages, races, sexualities, and gender identities.
-In addition, we work with couples who are in open, non-traditional, or poly relationships.
-We also work with triads, communes, and poly families.
+Some of our counselors have extensive training in couples’ counseling, and they work with couples of all ages, races, sexualities, and gender identities.
+In addition, they work with couples who are in open, non-traditional, or poly relationships.
+They also work with triads, communes, and poly families.

 Counseling for Transgender and Gender-Nonconforming Individuals

 Q: Do you write letters of recommendation for hormones and/or surgery?

 A: Yes.
 We write letters of recommendation for both hormones and surgery.
 We recognize that these procedures can drastically help improve one’s mental health.
 When your body finally begins to match the person you feel you are inside, you might feel happier, more relaxed, and less conflicted about your gender.
 We can process and discuss this in therapy.

 Q: How long do I have to see my counselor before they will write me a letter?

 A: The short answer: probably a few weeks, although each person is different.
 The long answer: The World Professional Association for Transgender Health (WPATH) states in their Standards of Care that “therapy is not a prerequisite” for either hormones or surgery.
 This means that, under WPATH Standards of Care, you don’t have to go through therapy before you can access these procedures.
 However, you do have to have a “mental health screening” to ensure that you are psychologically and practically prepared to start these procedures.
 Keep in mind that a “screening” is more of an assessment, and not really the same as therapy.
 Many doctors who prescribe hormones feel comfortable enough to do this screening themselves.
 For all surgeries, however, surgeons and insurance companies require that this “screening” be done by a mental health professional.